mostafa0101/My-Hunting-Method/WEB/Hunting Method.md

 	6- no rate limit on comments
 	7- no rate limit on reports of comments
 	8- no rate limit on port 22
+ 	9- no rate limit on create users account lead to massive accounts created

 	------------
 	bypass rate limit by adding headers